goatoush/inventor-pi/README.md

 ![Knock Sensor](images/Knock%20Sensor%20Circuit.jpg)

+A knock sensor detects vibrations.
+This particular module uses a spring-based vibration switch.
+When the module is still, the spring does not touch the center pin, but when bumped or shaken, the spring sways and hits the center pin closing the circuit momentarily.
+For a ladder climbing robot, a knock sensor could detect when an extending arm hits a ladder rung, and then initiate next motion.
+While a crash sensor would need to be placed at the point of impact, a knock sensor could detect vibrations across an entire arm.
+To test, run the script, then hold the entire breadboard along with the knock sensor in hand, and give it a big skake bringing it to a sudden stop.

 Create a new file in Thonny, with file name knock_sensor.py.
 Copy and paste the code below into the file you created.

 ```python